Natural Timber

 Tasmanian Oak

-Sample sections of Tasmanian Oak showing various natural features and colour variations.
+Sample sections of Tasmanian Oak showing different variations in the timber.

 Timber Stains